fanluo12/GrindForNextJob/README.md

 ## 383. Ransom Note
 Use integer array to store frequency of all characters in magazine.
 Looping through ransomNote array, once a characte frequency is not 0, return false, else return true
 ## 392. Is Subsequence
+## 416. Partition Equal Subset Sum
+Use 1D array to store boolean value of sum for each number
 ## 417. Pacific Atlantic Water Flow
 Use two array represents pacific and altantic.
 Use DFS to loop through and fill them
 ## 459. Repeated Substring Pattern